CJT-Robotics/co2_graph/README.md

 # co2_graph
-This Program subscribes a 32 Bit Integar and displays the values in a highly cusomizable graph using the python Library opencv2.
+This Program subscribes a 32 Bit Integar and displays the values in a highly customizable graph using the python Library opencv2.

 ## Tutorial